immdipu/Beatstreet/ReadMe.md

 ## Support

-If you like Beatstreet and find it useful, please consider giving it a star on GitHub.
-Your support is greatly appreciated!
+If you like Beatstreet and find it useful, consider giving it a star on GitHub and if want to support the development of the project, you can also consider buying me a coffee Your support is greatly appreciated!

 <a href="https://www.buymeacoffee.com/immdipu" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>